-Pain & swelling: You may find it continues to be a bit achy and swollen for a few months after your injury splint for comfort, use this to help with pain, it does not change how your fracture heals.
+Pain & swelling: You may find it continues to be a bit achy and swollen for a few months after your injury.

-Using your hand: You may use the hand but keep within normal pain limits.
-You may have been given a them becoming stiff.
+Using your hand: You may use the hand as pain allows.
+You have been given a splint use this to support your hand whilst it heals.
+It is important to keep the fingers bending to stop them becoming stiff.